DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Methodology: Scalable and Accurate Resilience Analysis for DNNs by DeepVigor+

 The flowchart in Fig~\ref{fig:DV+flowchart} illustrates the algorithm of vulnerability value identification for \textit{positive vulnerability values} for a single input data $\mathbf{X}$.
 In this flowchart, $\delta$ is the vulnerability value added to the target OFMap.
 First, $\delta$ equals 1 (box 1) is added to the target OFMap.
 Thereafter, the forward pass of the CNN is performed to obtain its output logits ($\mathcal{E}$) while a neuron is erroneous (box 2).

-In box 3, a loss function $\mathcal{L}$ is calculated to obtain the effect of added $\delta$ to the target OFMap on the output classes based on the summation of the differences between all output class's logits from the golden class.
-In this loss function, $\mathcal{E}_{c_t}$ represents the erroneous output logit of the golden top class and $\mathcal{E}_{c_j}$ is the erroneous output logit of any other class.
+In box 3, a loss function $\mathcal{L}$ is calculated to obtain the effect of an added $\delta$ to the target OFMap on the output logits based on the summation of the differences between all output classes' logits from the golden class.
+In this loss function, $\mathcal{E}_{c_t}$ represents the erroneous output logit of the golden top class, and $\mathcal{E}_{c_j}$ is the erroneous output logit of any other class.

-In box 4, the gradient of loss function $\mathcal{L}$ w.r.t. the target OFMap is calculated to check if the CNN might be misclassified or not, when the target OFMap is erroneous.
-If the gradient is 0, faults producing positive deviation in the corresponding neuron do not lead to misclassification.
-In this case, the neuron's vulnerability value is considered the biggest CVV assumed value for positive numbers (i.e., $2^{10}$) in box 5, and the algorithm ends.
-If the gradient is not equal to 0, a value can be found for $\delta$ in the target OFMap which misclassifies the DNN.
+In box 4, the gradient of loss function $\mathcal{L}$ w.r.t. the target OFMap is calculated to check if the CNN golden classification changes or not when the target OFMap is erroneous.
+If the gradient is $0$, faults producing positive deviation in the corresponding neuron do not lead to a change of golden classification.
+In this case (box 5), the neuron's vulnerability value is considered to be the biggest CVV assumed value for positive numbers (i.e., $2^{10}$) and the algorithm ends.
+If the gradient is not equal to $0$, a value can be found for $\delta$ in the target OFMap that changes the golden classification of the CNN.

 The rest of the algorithm attempts to find the minimum positive $\delta$ in VVSS.

-In box 6, it is examined if the CNN misclassifies the input from its golden classification when $\delta = 1$ for the target neuron, determining the initialization for $\delta$ in the next steps.
-If the input is misclassified when $\delta = 1$, it means that its vulnerability value is less than $1$ and we should explore $VVSS_{(0, 1)}$ (box 7), otherwise, $VVSS_{[1, +\infty)}$ should be explored (box 8).
-In the case of exploring $VVSS_{(0, 1)}$, $\delta$ is set to the middle element of the set, and if it does not misclassify the golden output, the next bigger CVV should be explored.
-This process continues until the first value which misclassifies the output is found (loop 9).
-The final positive vulnerability value ($\delta^{+}$) for the target neuron is the minimum value in positive VVSS that does not misclassify the input for CNN from its golden classification.
+In box 6, the CNN's classification results are examined when $\delta = 1$ for the target neuron.
+It initializes the VVSS subset to be explored in the next steps.
+If the golden classification changes due to $\delta = 1$, the vulnerability value is less than $1$, and we should explore $VVSS_{(0, 1)}$ (box 7).
+Otherwise, $VVSS_{[1, +\infty)}$ should be explored (box 8).
+Then, $\delta$ is set to the middle element of the corresponding VVSS subset, and if it does not change the golden classification, the next bigger CVV should be explored.
+This process continues until the first value that changes the golden classification is found (loop 9).
+The final positive vulnerability value ($\delta^{+}$) for the target neuron is the minimum value in positive VVSS that \textit{does not} change the golden class for each input.